-Insecticides for flea control should be safe both for pet dogs, cats, and humans, as long as the manufacturer's instructions are carefully followed.
-It is important to avoid combining insecticides with similar modes of action.
-Always seek your veterinarian's advice if you are unsure about this and always tell your veterinarian about any flea control products you may be using other than those that have been prescribed.

-"Certain types of pets (e.g., birds, fish, amphibians, reptiles, and invertebrates) may be particularly susceptible to some products."
+Insecticides for flea control should be safe both for pet dogs, cats, and humans, as long as the manufacturer's instructions are followed.
+Avoid combining insecticides with similar modes of action.
+Always seek your veterinarian's advice if you are unsure and always tell your veterinarian about any flea control products you may be using other than those that have been prescribed.
+When properly used, side effects are quite rare and do not affect all cats.
+Certain types of pets (e.g., birds, fish, amphibians, reptiles, and invertebrates) may be susceptible to some products.

-Certain types of pets (e.g., birds, fish, amphibians, reptiles, and invertebrates) may be particularly susceptible to some products.
 Do not use any flea control products in the room in which these pets are kept without first consulting your veterinarian for advice.